-OMS is responsible for assessing and monitoring the health of all Agency detainees subject to "enhanced" interrogation techniques, and for determining that the authorized administration of these techniques would not be expected to cause serious or permanent harm.
-"DCI Guidelines" have been issued formalizing these responsibilities, and these should be read directly.
+OMS is responsible for assessing and monitoring the health of all Agency detainees subject to "enhanced" interrogation techniques, and for determining that the authorized administration of these techniques would not be expected to cause serious or permanent harm.1 "DCI Guidelines" have been issued formalizing these responsibilities, and these should be read directly.

-Whenever feasible, advance approval is required to use any measures beyond standard measures; technique-specific advanced approval is required for all "enhanced" measures and is conditional on on-site medical and psychological personnel confirming from direct detainee examination that the enhanced technique(s) is not expected to produce "severe physical or mental pain or suffering."
-As a practical matter, the detainee's physical condition must be such that these interventions will not have lasting effect, and his psychological state strong enough that no severe psychological harm will result.
+Whenever feasible, advance approval is required to use any measures beyond standard measures; technique-specific advanced approval is required for all "enhanced" measures and is conditional on on-site medical and psychological personnel2 confirming from direct detainee examination that the enhanced technique(s) is not expected to produce "severe physical or mental pain or suffering."
+As a practical matter, the detainee's physical condition must be such that these interventions will not have lasting

-&lt;sup>1 The standard used by the Justice Department for "mental" harm is "prolonged mental harm," i.e., "mental harm of some lasting duration, e.g., mental harm lasting months or years."
+1 The standard used by the Justice Department for "mental" harm is "prolonged mental harm," i.e., "mental harm of some lasting duration, e.g., mental harm lasting months or years."
 "In the absence of prolonged mental harm, no severe mental pain or suffering would have been inflicted."
 Memorandum of August 1, 2002, p.
 15.

-&lt;sup>2 "Psychological personnel" can be either a clinical psychologist or a psychiatrist.
-Unless the waterboard is being used, the medical officer can be a physician or a PA; use of the waterboard requires the presence of a physician.
+2 "Psychological personnel" can be either a clinical psychologist or a psychiatrist.
+Unless the waterboard is being used, the medical officer can be a physician or a PA; use of the waterboard requires the presence of a physician. (b)(1)